 Inventoriable and period costs are also a type of classification of costs.
 Inventoriable costs can be defined as costs that become part of inventories such as raw material, work in progress, and finished goods inventory present in the balance sheet of any business.
 On the other hand, period costs are all additional costs that are not inventoriable costs.
 Period costs are incurred and expensed in the Profit and Loss Statement in the period they are incurred.

 Inventoriable costs, in a manufacturing concern, can be defined as all direct material, direct labor, and manufacturing costs.
 These costs are incurred while the product is being manufactured, but all of these are not expensed to the profit and loss accounts in the same period.
 These costs become part of 3 types of inventories and sit on the balance sheet.
 When these inventories became finished goods and sold, Inventoriable costs transform into the cost of goods sold, thereby part of the profit/loss statement.

-Period costs, in a manufacturing concern, can be defined as all those costs which incurred and expensed to profit and loss account in the same period.
+In a manufacturing concern, period costs can be defined as all those costs incurred and expensed to profit and loss accounts in the same period.
 For example, administration cost, finance cost, and selling and distribution costs are period costs.
 These expenses do not give benefits in the future periods or are very difficult to evidence their benefit.
-Therefore, these costs are expensed to P/L statement in the period they are incurred.
+Therefore, these costs are expensed to the P/L statement in the incurred period.

-In manufacturing concerns, all the direct material, labor and manufacturing expenses are inventoriable costs and other costs such as administration cost, finance cost, and selling and distribution costs are period costs.
+In a manufacturing concern, all the direct material, labor, and manufacturing expenses are inventoriable costs.
+Other costs such as administration, finance, and selling and distribution costs are period costs.